darktable-org/dtdocs/content/contributing/translations-setup.md

 # Adding a new language

-1. Add a new language to weblate.
-See [weblate's documentation](https://docs.weblate.org/en/latest/devel/translations.html#adding-new-translations) for how to do this.
+1. Add a new language to Weblate.
+See [Weblate's documentation](https://docs.weblate.org/en/latest/devel/translations.html#adding-new-translations) for how to do this.
 Make sure the newly created PO file is committed to the dtdocs repository.
 2. In the files `config.yaml` and `config-pdf.yaml`, locate the `languages:` line.
 3. Add the language you wish to translate.
 For example, the English entry looks like this:
    ```